By TOM KRISHER and DAVID KOENIG

 As they arrived at airports in the morning, they quickly found out.

 The Federal Aviation Administration computer system that compiles and distributes essential safety information for pilots went kaput.
 That temporarily grounded all flights nationwide and touched off a cascading air traffic jam that will take at least a day to unclog.
-More than 1,300 flights were canceled and 9,000 delayed by early evening on the East Coast because of the outage, according to flight-tracking website FlightAware.
+About 1,200 flights were canceled and more than 7,800 delayed by early afternoon on the East Coast because of the outage, according to flight-tracking website FlightAware.